brianstorti/ruby-graph-algorithms/breadth_first_search/README.md

 Both algorithms are used with the same purpose: Search a node in a graph.
 The BFS has the bonus advantage of finding the shortest path, while the DFS makes no guarantees about that.
-If findind the shortest path is not the goal, both DFS and BFS have advantages and disadvantages, depending on the data that you are looking for.
+If finding the shortest path is not the goal, both DFS and BFS have advantages and disadvantages, depending on the data that you are looking for.
 A commomly used example is the search in a family tree.
 If the person that you are looking for is alive, then we can assume that this person (node) will be in the bottom